awsdocs/amazon-appstream2-developer-guide/doc_source/install-client-configure-settings.md

 By default, the AppStream 2\.0 client allows users to upload diagnostic logs and minidumps on demand to AppStream 2\.0 \(AWS\)\.
 In addition, if an exception occurs or the AppStream 2\.0 client stops responding, users are prompted to choose whether they want to upload the minidump and associated logs\.
 For more information about on\-demand diagnostic logging, see [Automatic and On\-Demand Diagnostic Log Uploads](client-system-requirements-feature-support.md#feature-support-diagnostic-log-upload)\.

-You can configure the `UserUploadOfClientLogsAllowed` registry value to disable these behaviors by setting the registry value to `false`\.
+You can disable these behaviors by setting the value for the `UserUploadOfClientLogsAllowed` registry key to `false`\.
 You can create this HKLM registry key when you install the AppStream 2\.0 client\.

 After the AppStream 2\.0 client is installed, you can run the following PowerShell script to create this registry key\.
 Or, you can use the administrative template that is included in the AppStream 2\.0 client Enterprise Deployment Tool to configure the client through Group Policy\.